Antiochene Rite: Syriac liturgies

-After the Monophysite schism and the Council of Chalcedon (451), The Greek Orthodox Patriarchate of Antioch, the proto-Maronites and the Syriac Orthodox Church continued using the same rite.
-The Syriac Orthodox used only Syriac (their whole movement being a national revolt against the Emperor), originally, the Melkites used the Anaphora of St. James alongside their Jacobite counterpart, until the Crusades indirectly caused liturgical reform in the Antiochene Church due to Byzantine influence.
+After the Miaphysite schism and the Council of Chalcedon (451), The Greek Orthodox Patriarchate of Antioch, the proto-Maronites and the Syriac Orthodox Church continued using the same rite.
+The Syriac Orthodox used only Syriac (their whole movement being a national revolt against the Emperor), originally, the Levantine and Egyptian Melkites used the Anaphora of St. James alongside their Jacobite counterpart, until the Crusades indirectly caused liturgical reform in the Antiochene Church due to Byzantine influence.
 From that point, the Greek Orthodox Church began to use the Byzantine Rite whereas the Syriac Orthodox Church continued using the Liturgy of St James.

 The Syriac Liturgy of St. James now extant among Syriac Orthodox is not the original one used before the schism still used by the Maronites, but a modified form derived from it by the Syriac Orthodox for their use.
 The preparation of the oblation has become a still more elaborate rite.
 The kiss of peace comes at the beginning of the Anaphora and after it, this Syriac liturgy follows the Greek one almost word for word, including the reference to Sion, the mother of all churches.
 But the list of saints is modified; the deacon commemorates the saints "who have kept undefiled the faith of Nicæa, Constantinople, and Ephesus"; he names "James the brother of Our Lord" alone of the Apostles and "most chiefly Cyril who was a tower of the truth, who expounded the incarnation of the Word of God, and Mar James and Mar Ephraim, eloquent mouths and pillars of our holy Church."
-Mar James is Baradaï, who helped preserve the church during the sixth century, and from which the name "Jacobite" (considered offensive by the Syriac Orthodox community, although used for purposes of identification by their associated churches in India) is derived (543).
+Mar James Baradaï, who helped preserve the church during the sixth century, and from which the name "Jacobite" (considered offensive by the Syriac Orthodox community, although used for purposes of identification by their associated churches in India) is derived (543).
 The list of saints, however, varies considerably; sometimes they introduce a long list of their patrons (Renaudot, Lit.
 Orient.
 Col., II, 101–103).
 This liturgy still contains a famous clause.
 Just before the lessons, the Trisagion is sung.
 That of the Greek rite is: "Holy God, holy Strong one holy Immortal One, have mercy on us."
 The Syriac rite adds after "holy Immortal one" the words: "who wast crucified for us."
 This is the addition made by Peter the Dyer (gnapheús, fullos) Syriac Patriarch of Antioch (458-471), which addition was rejected by the Eastern Orthodox and which was adopted by the Non-Chalcedonians as a kind of proclamation of their faith.
 In the Syriac use a number of Greek words have remained.
 The deacon says stômen kalôs in Greek and the people continually cry out "Kurillison", just as they say "Amen" and "Alleluia" in Hebrew.
 Short liturgical forms constantly become fossilized in one language and count almost as inarticulate exclamations.
 The Greek ones in the Syriac liturgy show that the Greek language is the original.